-Donna has her Bachelor of Science in Special Education MR, Masters of Special Education (Specific Learning Disabilities, Inter-related and Emotional Behavior Disorders) from Georgia College.
+Donna Parks has her Bachelor of Science in Special Education MR, Masters of Special Education (Specific Learning Disabilities, Inter-related and Emotional Behavior Disorders) from Georgia College.
 She earned her Specialist in Special Education from Georgia State University and Leadership Add-on from West Georgia College.
 Donna retired from the Griffin-Spalding County School System after 40 years.
 Donna has 2 children, Chris and his wife Kara and a daughter, Beth.
 She also has 1 grandson, Wesley and another one on the way.
-She is a member of First Baptist Church of Griffin, CERT member and has served in several leadership roles in our community.
+She is a member of First Baptist Church of Griffin, CERT member and has served in serval leadership roles in our community.
 Donna is committed to continue the vision of our founders some 27 years ago, “to educate children, challenging each child to reach his/her fullest potential academically, physically and emotionally”.

 Originally from Alabama, Ken attended Auburn University earned his Bachelor of Science degree and later he earned Masters and ED.S. in Administration and Supervision from University of West Georgia.
 He retired from Griffin-Spalding County School System after 37 years of service.
-Ken lives in Griffin with his wife Vicki and they have 3 children and1 grandchild.
+Ken lives in Griffin with his wife Vicki and they have 3 children and 1 grandchild.
 He enjoys spending time with his family, friends.
 Ken is a member of the broadcast team for the Spalding Jaguars on WKEU and he is a member of First Baptist Church Griffin.
 He is excited to be the new Program Director at Stepping Stones and looks forward to working with the staff and the students.

-Mary resides in Williamson, GA with her family.
+Mary Neal resides in Williamson, GA with her family.
 Mary is a graduate of Pike County High School.
 She has been in the child care profession for many years and was the owner operator of Mary’s Child Care for 3 years.
 She furthered her education at Southern Crescent earning a diploma in Early Childhood Care and Education.
 Mary was initially hired by Stepping Stones as a paraprofessional.
 While serving in that position she furthered her education by attending Kaplan University and earned her Bachelor of Science degree in Psychology/Child Development.
 She is also a member of The National Society of Collegiate Scholars.
 Mary is the lead teacher of the 6 to 8 academy students.

 Ginger Parker began her association with Stepping Stones in 2002.
 Ginger graduated from Georgia Southern University with a Bachelor of Science in Speech/Public Relations.
-She worked in marketing and advertising prior to the birth of her first child, a daughter born with special needs.
-Realizing that early intervention is the key to a successful future for children born with developmental delays, Ginger enrolled her daughter in a special needs preschool, which she attended for six years.
-In addition to a daughter, Ginger is also a proud mom of two sons.Ginger’s experiences being a mom and the journey of having a special needs child sparked her interest in education.
+She worked in marketing and advertising until the birth of her daughter, a daughter with Down Syndrome.
+Realizing that early intervention is the key to a successful future for children with developmental delays, Ginger enrolled her daughter in Special Needs Pre-K, which she attended for six years.
+In addition to her daughter, Ginger has two sons.Ginger’s experiences with being a mom and the journey of having a special needs child sparked her interest in education.
 Prior to working at Stepping Stones, she worked in both the public and private school setting.
-Ginger taught two and three year olds at Griffin FUMC preschool.
-She also worked for the Griffin/Spalding County School System in several capacities.
-This included working in a special needs preschool classroom, in a BD classroom for third, fourth and fifth graders, teaching in a regular education pre-k class and serving as a system wide teacher for hearing impaired students.
-Ginger has been in the education field for 24 years.
-She enjoys working with preschool age children the most and firmly believes that early intervention is the key to a successful future.She now has two wonderful “daughter-in-loves” and a precious granddaughter born in July 2017.
+Ginger taught two and three-yearold at Griffin FUMC preschool.
+She has also worked for the Griffin Spalding County School System in several capacities.
+She taught in a special needs preschool classroom, a BD classroom for third, fourth, and fifth graders, in a regular education pre-k class, and served as a system wide teacher for hearing impaired students.
+Ginger has been in education field for over 20 years.
+Ginger enjoys working with the preschool age children the most and believes that early intervention is the key to a successful future.She now has two wonderful “daughter-in-loves” and a precious granddaughter born in July 2017.
 She looks forward to being a “Nana” and spending many hours reading to her grandchildren.

-Has been teaching at Stepping Stones for the past 11 years.
+Jenna Stanfield has been teaching at Stepping Stones for the past 14 years.
 She graduated from Valdosta State University in 2000 with a Bachelor of Science in Education.
 She then went on to continue her education and graduated from Walden University with a Master's degree in Early Childhood Reading and Literacy in 2005.
 Since then she has also received an add on certification in Interrelated Special Education for grades Pre-K-12.
 Jenna has always had a love for teaching and children.
 She has a special place in her heart for Stepping Stones and the amazing children that we have here.
-Jenna likes to say that she has been "working" for Stepping Stones off and on since she volunteered at the first school on Solomon Street when she was in middle school.
+Jenna has been the Special Education teacher for the Lottery Funded Pre-K Inclusion classroom for 3 years.

-Started her career with children at the age of 15 at Mega-Maze in Griffin, GA.
+Brittany Hayes started her career with children at the age of 15 at Mega-Maze in Griffin, GA.
 She continued to pursue her love for children by obtaining her teaching degree at Gordon State College in 2015 by earning a Bachelor of Science in Early Childhood Education with a dual seal in Special Education.
 She spent her first year at Moreland Road Elementary teaching second grade.
 She welcomed her first child, a little girl in April 2016.
 She is now the lead teacher in our Lottery Funded Pre-K Inclusion classroom.
 She enjoys being a mommy, wife and now a Pre-K teacher.